ukk1/ITKST53/Lab1.md

     	call	popladdr
     	.ascii	STRING

 We modified the STRING and STRLEN values to match the file path of the grades.txt and the length of the string.
-We also changed the syscall command from 'execve' to 'unlink'.
-This was all that was required to achieve the goal to have the shellcode remove the grades.txt file from the target machine.
+There was also an issue that if we used the unlink syscall directly it would be interpreted as a newline or \n, which would break the HTTP request that we would send to the Zoobar HTTP Server.
+We got around this by adding two times 5 bytes into lower bytes to get the unlink syscall.

 ------